Naludrag/AIT/Labo1/Labo1.md

 * Do a backup of a user's home directory to the backup disk (VFAT partition).
 Create a compressed archive.
 Do the files in the archive have a relative path so that you can restore them later to any place?

   We used the following command to backup the home directory :
-  `tar -cvpzf /mnt/backup1/backup.tar.gz ~`
+  `sudo tar -cvpzf /mnt/backup1/backup.tar.gz ~`
-  -c is used to create a new archive file, -v to verbose, -p to preserve permissions, -z to compress with gzip and -f to specify the archive path.
+  - -c is used to create a new archive file
+  - -v to verbose
+  - -p to preserve permissions
+  - -z to compress with gzip
+  - -f to specify the archive path.

   The files in the archive contain a relative path.
 We confirmed it by displaying its files.

   For the zip file we used the following command :
   `sudo zip -r /mnt/backup1/backup.zip ~`
-  -r is used recursively add the files of the home directory.
+  - -r is used recursively add the files of the home directory.

   With this we have all the files from the home directory eaven the hidden ones.
 The zip contains also the relative path of the directory such as `home/user`

+  In both command we had to use **sudo** because if not we could not write in the `/mnt/backup1` folder.
+Due to his permissons.

 * List the content of the archive.

   `tar -ztf /mnt/backup1/backup.tar.gz`
-  -z allows us to filter the archive through gzip, -t to list the content of the archive and -f to specify the archive's path.
+  - -z allows us to filter the archive through gzip
+  - -t to list the content of the archive
+  - -f to specify the archive's path.

   Here is a part of the command :
   ```bash